 1. Bold Prints

 If you’re pasty, please, please stay away from black.
-If you’re pasty AND have cellulite- RUN FROM BLACK SWIMSUITS.
+If you’re pasty and you have cellulite, definitely avoid black.
 Why?
-For pasty people the color black is the color MOST in contrast with your skin.
-And if your skin has imperfections, then a swimsuit in the color that is most in contrast with your skin will highlight those issues.
+For pale skin, the color black is the color that most contrasts with your skin.
+And if your skin has imperfections, then all that contrast will highlight those issues.

-It’s time for you to discover the power of ruching: strategically placed folds of fabric, usually found in the waist/tummy area of a piece of clothing, that help to conceal any “issues”.
-Side ruching is especially great if you have love handles and front ruching, like in the swimsuit shown above, is great if you have a lower belly issue.
+It’s time for you to discover the power of ruching: strategically placed folds of fabric, usually found in the waist/tummy area of a piece of clothing, that help to conceal any trouble spots.
+Side ruching is especially great if you have love handles.
+Front ruching is fabulous for camouflaging the lower belly.

 4. The New Floral Swimsuit